Evidence Aggregation for Treatment Choice

 Our framework can accommodate a vector of observable characteristics $x_k$, $k=0,1,\dots,K$, where $x_k$ includes the characteristics of the treatment and demographics of the population featured in study $k$.
 Under a linear functional form specification, $\tau_k = \beta_0 + x_k'\beta$, $\beta \in \mathcal{B}$, common to standard meta-regression analysis (see, e.g., \citet{SJ89}), we discuss those restrictions on $\mathcal{B}$ under which we can apply our minimax regret decision rule.
 For minimax regret to be bounded, an important constraint is boundedness of $\mathcal{B}$, and the bounds of $\mathcal{B}$ have to be explicitly specified to obtain the minimax regret rule.
 In reality, the planner may not be able to come up with reasonable bounds for $\mathcal{B}$.
 To offer a practical solution to this difficulty, we consider a data-driven way to specify the parameter space based on confidence sets for $(\tau_1, \dots, \tau_K)$.

-We illustrate the use of our minimax regret treatment rule by using two empirical examples.
-In the first application, we analyze whether an active labor market program should be adopted using the meta-database appearing in \citet{card2017works}.
+We illustrate the use of our minimax regret treatment rule by analyzing whether an active labor market program should be adopted using the meta-database appearing in \citet{card2017works}.
 We consider a pool of 14 RCT studies of job training programs, covering 8 different countries (Argentina, Brazil, Colombia, Dominica, Jordan, Nicaragua, Sri Lanka, Turkey, and the United States).
-Based on the average treatment effect and standard error estimates in each of these studies, and the demographic characteristics of the studied populations, we calculate the minimax regret adoption decisions for several countries (Japan, the United Kingdom, and Peru) for which the corresponding experimental estimates are not available in the meta-database.\footnote{In \ref{sec:covid-19}, we apply our method to inform the drug approval decision for a COVID-19 medication called Remdesivir.
-Remdesivir is an antiviral medication that is known to be effective against Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS), while its effectiveness against COVID-19 remains unknown due to conflicting evidence.
-Using the meta-database of randomized clinical trials for COVID-19 treatments provided by \citet{juul2020interventions}, we calculate the minimax regret treatment choice for Remdesivir for some specified demographic groups.
+Based on the average treatment effect and standard error estimates in each of these studies, and the demographic characteristics of the studied populations, we calculate the minimax regret adoption decisions for several countries (Japan, the United Kingdom, and Peru) for which the corresponding experimental estimates are not available in the meta-database.\footnote{In \ref{sec:covid-19}, we apply our method to inform the drug approval decision for a COVID-19 medication called Remdesivir using the meta-database of randomized clinical trials for COVID-19 treatments provided by \citet{juul2020interventions}.
+We compute the minimax regret treatment choice for Remdesivir for different demographic groups.}